scholarslab/scholarslab.github.io/collections/_posts/2022-01-12-gis-workshops-spring-2022.md

 - Digital Humanities
 ---

-It's Spring semester, which means we'll be shifting our focus to ArcGIS Online (AGOL), Esri's GIS solution for the cloud.
-AGOL is browser-based, eliminating any Windows vs. Mac shenanigans, and allowing us to provide temporary access to members of the Charlottesville community that don't have UVA credentials.
+Spring term is upon us, which means we'll be shifting the focus of our workshop series to ArcGIS Online (AGOL), Esri's GIS solution for the cloud.
+AGOL is browser-based, eliminating any Windows vs. Mac shenanigans, and enabling us to provide temporary access to members of the Charlottesville community that don't have UVA credentials.

-All sessions are one hour and assume participants have no previous experience using GIS.
-Sessions will be hands-on demonstrations with step-by-step tutorials and expert assistance.
-All sessions will be taught on **Tuesdays from 1PM to 2PM** and are free and open to the UVa and larger Charlottesville community.
+Each session is one hour and assumes participants have no previous experience using GIS.
+These will be hands-on demonstrations with step-by-step tutorials and expert assistance.
+All sessions will be taught on **Tuesdays from 1PM to 2PM** and are free and open to the UVA and larger Charlottesville community.
 Late-comers are welcome and encouraged, registration will remain open until the conclusion of the workshop.
 Use the links below to register and get a Zoom link.

 **February 1st - Introduction to ArcGIS Online**